pyland/pyland/README.md

 other platforms) to aid children learning programming and Computer Science Concepts.
 It was started as a summer intern project at the University of Cambridge Computer Laboratory June-August 2014 supported by a grant from the Broadcom Foundation.
-It was started by Ben Catterall, Heidi Howard, Joshua Landau and Ashley Newson under the supervision of Alex Bradbury and Robert Mullins.
+It was started by Tom Read-Cutting, Ben Catterall, Heidi Howard, Joshua Landau and Ashley Newson under the supervision of Alex Bradbury and Robert Mullins.